UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 3. ***Station Details:*** This service also offers information about the stations that recorded data for a specific event.
 This helps in verifying the data's reliability and its sources.

-More information about Event [here](https://www.fdsn.org/webservices/fdsnws-event-1.2.pdf)
+More information about Event service [here](https://www.fdsn.org/webservices/fdsnws-event-1.2.pdf)

 ### Obtaining the Data

+/
 #### Steps to Download Ground Motion Data

 To obtain the Ground Motion Data, we will be using the ```dataselect``` service.